borealbirds/ring-of-fire/docs/species/CCSP/index.md

 subtitle: Spizella pallida
 ---

-The population size of Clay-colored Sparrow (Bruant des plaines) in the Ring of Fire region was 0.353 (0.285, 0.44) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).
+The population size of Clay-colored Sparrow (<div>Bruant des plaines</div>) in the Ring of Fire region was 0.353 (0.285, 0.44) million individuals based on the [BAM National Models](https://dx.doi.org/10.5281/zenodo.4018335).

 # Maps